+Figure 10 Leonardo da Vinci silverpoint drawing

 The process of texture rubbing or frottage was instrumental to a shift that happened in my studio practice as I became more critical of the model of reality I was projecting through my work.
 There was a previous dependence on illusionistic space that was liberated through an exploration of the concept of the trace through gesture, action, and texture.
 The trace is a sign of an object through its imprint, “the footprint, the death mask, the photograph…”.
-As a concept, it was elaborated on linguistically by Charles Sanders Peirce in Theory of Signs in the late 19th century, and became adopted as an enduring term in the humanities in the decades following.
+This term encompasses a lot of the things I like to include in my work; referring to physicality, action, impression, transfer, compression, emergence, embeddedness, multi-dimensionality, and translation.

-Modernism and materiality
+Modernism: medium, materiality

 The larger questions surrounding my work come down to how my works speak to a record of expressions or impressions based on lived observation, following a long line of artists who contemplate phenomena.
+Rather than rely on verisimilitude as a rubric, rather than strive to create pictures of a scene or how an experience looks, I wonder what else I can record.
 How, as artifacts recording physical action, can my works speak to the manifestation of the process they record, how can they speak to growth, change, and time?
 What are the processes saying through the materials, and what are the materials saying through the process?
 How do I reconcile my foundation of early modern epistemology with those that are up-to-date?

 These questions are in alignment with a larger conversation in the humanities of materiality.
 Marshall McLuhan was a 20th century philosopher whose work laid much of the groundwork for today’s media studies.
 The 1967 book “The Medium is the Massage”, designed by Quentin Fiore and containing quotes by McLuhan, is an amazing combination of written media and visual design in a book format that explores what it means to present and perceive information in material form in the technological age.
-(Figure 12)
+(Figure 10)